tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### The other guides

 -   [Tailwind CSS Responsive Design Without Breakpoints](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/) by Christian Penrod also shows a way to implement the Utopia system in Tailwind.
 The way I do it in this guide builds on his approach.
-His guide is also much less verbose than what You're reading here.
+His guide is much less verbose than what You're reading here.
 Much less verbose.
-Thank You, Christian.
-You helped me realize that this is possible and possible without too much hassle.

 -   [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/) by James Gilyead from the Utopia team goes only through part of the process, but that was already immensely helpful to me.
 Even more important, it acknowledges that the design process is messy and full of questions that only You can answer.